(FICTION 6,870 words) (BACK TO HOME PAGE)

 L: Then there’s still hope, Madame?

 P: Listen!
 Your beloved dwells in darkness.
 Darkness!
 I cannot say why.
 The vibrations were faint.
-Therefore you must act, Madame.
+It follows that you must act, Madame.
 During this estrangement you must take the initiative.
 Make the first move!

 L: “Dwells in darkness”?